cody1213/twism/README.md

 A clickable world map jQuery plugin

 ####Version: 0.1
-It's basically an early beta)
+It's basically an early beta.
+I'm developing a site with it now so it will get less bata-y as that project gets closer to completion.

 ####Live example
 http://dev.codybrumfield.com/jquery-plugins/twism/example.html